 The Huz: He’s a pretty private guy who works in Real Estate and is learning social media (he has a good teacher).
 So he rarely reads this blog.
 Of course, he’ll probably prove me wrong by leaving a comment below.
 The Huz is an amazing Daddy, he’s the one playing with the kids at the neighborhood party, beer in hand and creative game in mind.
 He coaches baseball, plays a mean game of chess and loves the market. (stock, not grocery.)
 How to make him happy?
 Put him on a beach where he can join the kids on the boogy board or kick back with a beer.
 Its all about relaxing with the family.
 Want to make him really happy?
 Send him on the trip and, on the way back, offer him your season tickets to the Phillies.

-Big: He’s about to turn 9 and enter 3rd grade.
-He usually has a book in hand or a science project to do.
-If he’s not here, he’s probably playing football, basketball or baseball or he’s riding his bike to a friend’s house.
+Big: He’s about to turn 10 and enter 4th grade.
+He usually has a book in hand.
+If he’s not here, he’s probably playing soccer, basketball or baseball or he’s riding his bike to a friend’s house.
 Big is very competitive, in sports and with his brother.
 He loves to read, play every game possible, and play with his friends.
 Most day’s he’d rather be at school or on the field.
-His current obsessions include Greek Mythology, Beyblades, video production and LEGO creations.
+His current obsessions include Greek Mythology, MineCraft, and LEGO creations.
 How to make him happy?
 Tell him he can play ball tomorrow after a bike ride or skateboarding.
 Give him popcorn shrimp for lunch and pizza for dinner with a snack of a corn dog and fresh peppers and ice cream (with a Lactaid pill) for dessert.
 Don’t forget pancakes and fresh fruit for breakfast.
 Follow up before bed with family game night and a plan a playdate for the next day.

 Middle is all heart.
 He’s caring, adoring and wants nothing more than to make you happy.
 Unless its tantrum time.
 He’s a stubborn little man and pretend play is how he plays.
 In fact, he’s happiest when he can play, play, play all day, wherever, whatever.
-He’s about to turn 7, which blows me away and will be in first grade this fall.
+He’s about to turn 8, which blows me away and will be in second grade this fall.
 He’s loves adventure and fairness is very important to him.
-Current obsessions include Pokemon, video direction and vlogging, house shopping and Beyblades.
+He’s super proud of his swim team membership.
+Current obsessions include MineCraft, video direction, Graphic Novels, house shopping TV and swimming.
 How to make him happy?
+Take him for an early morning lap-swim (yes, he loves swimming laps).
 Talk about his little princess while he’s sketching a comic that he’ll soon make into a story board and then a video.
-Make sure he’s in costume.
 Schedule a little playdate.
 And let him relax on a pool chair in the day and stay up really, really late at night.
 And cuddle with him.
+A lot.

-Little is almost 3.
+Little is 4 going on 16.
 She always has a mischievous glimmer in her eye and never misses a thing.
 She’s an excellent listener, but doesn’t always act on what she hears.
-(Typical 3 year old girl, right?)
+(Typical 4 year old girl, right?)
 She has an electric smile, dances to every song and sings her heart out.
-She is in love with her dolls is her own best cheerleader, she looks up to her brothers because they’re the best and cheers for Daddy every time the door opens (even when its Mommy).
+She is in love with her dolls is her own best cheerleader.
+She looks up to her brothers because they’re the best and cheers for Daddy every time the door opens (even when it’s Mommy).
 Her enthusiasm and pizzazz are evident to everyone she meets.
-Yes, she’s a charmer.
+Yes, she’s a charmer, a friend to everyone and a princess-loving-tomboy.
 Her favorites include her dolls, costumes, painting, sports and talking.
 How to make her happy?
 Give her all the attention, love, cuddles and hugs she deserves.
 Agree with her often and play a game of house where she’s the mommy.

 To receive more information about working with Julie Meyers Pron and Julieverse.com, please send an email to email@example.com tell me a little about your publication or situation.
 I’ll be in touch soon with the information you need!